-Several countries and jurisdictions have set a long-term goal for zero deaths and serious injuries and EU countries include Sweden, Scotland, Slovenia, Finland, Norway, and Western Australia.
-As ETSC has observed "There needs to be no contradiction between a far-reaching long-term vision or philosophy and a challenging but achievable, and thus necessarily more modest, shorter-term target associated with a strategy for the foreseeable future.
+Adoption of long-term goal to eliminate death and serious injury in road crashes Several countries and jurisdictions have set a long-term goal for zero deaths and serious injuries and EU countries include Sweden, Scotland, Slovenia, Finland, Norway, and Western Australia.
+As ETSC has observed "There need be no contradiction between a farreaching long-term vision or philosophy and a challenging but achievable, and thus necessarily more modest, shorter-term target associated with a strategy for the foreseeable future.
 If properly communicated and understood, both the ultimate vision or philosophy and targets for the next foreseeable steps towards it can serve their respective purposes side by side" (ETSC, 2003).
-Such activity is now acknowledged to be international good practice (OECD, 2008; World Bank, 2009; PIARC, 2015).
+Indeed, such activity is now acknowledged to be international good practice (OECD, 2008).